abcdesktopio/docs/opsdocs/docs/cloudproviders/4.4/gcp/gcp-gke-ingress-controller.md

 ## Requirements

-- read the previous chapter [deploy abcdesktop on GCP with Kubernetes](gcp.md)
+- read the previous chapter [Deploy abcdesktop on GCP with Kubernetes](gcp.md)
 - a GCP account
-- a domain of you own hosted on GCP
+- your own domain hosted on GCP
 - `gcloud` command line interface [gcloud cli](https://docs.cloud.google.com/sdk/docs/install-sdk/)
 - `kubectl` command line

-### To get more informations
+### For More Information

 - read the google cloud chapter [install-gke-ingress-controller](https://docs.cloud.google.com/kubernetes-engine/docs/concepts/ingress-xlb)

 ## Overview

-In this chapter we are going to, use a `gke-ingress-controller` to host your abcdesktop service with a public IP Address, then configure dns zone file to use your own domain name, and activate TLS to secure your service.
+In this chapter, we will use a `gke-ingress-controller` to host your abcdesktop service with a public IP address, then configure the DNS zone file to use your own domain name, and enable TLS to secure your service.

 ## Set up the GKE Ingress controller

-In this example we will use the GKE built-in ingress controller.
-Before starting you may first need to check if the `HttpLoadBalancing` add-on is enabled on your cluster.
+In this example, we will use the GKE built-in ingress controller.
+Before starting, check whether the `HttpLoadBalancing` add-on is enabled on your cluster.
 Go to your cluster page on the GCP console, then `Networking`, you should see `HttpLoadBalancing` as enabled, if not enable it and save your changes.

 ![httploadbalancing enabled](img/httploadbalancing-enabled.png)

-Create an ingress resource for GKE using the abcdesktop service and save it as `abcdesktop_host.yaml` You need to update this manifest with your own FQDN, replace `hello.ingress.gcp.pepins.net` by your own values.
+Create an ingress resource for GKE using the abcdesktop service and save it as `abcdesktop_host.yaml`.
+Update this manifest with your own FQDN, replacing `hello.ingress.gcp.pepins.net` with your own value.

 ```
 apiVersion: networking.k8s.io/v1